Department of Neighborhood Service Reference Guide

 When an animal has been declared a prohibited dangerous animal, a Prohibited Dangerous Animal Order will be issued on the animal owner.
 The animal must either be removed from the City of Milwaukee within 7 days of receipt of order or destroyed.
 The order may be appealed in writing within 72 hours of receipt of order to the Section.

 DOGS, BARKING-Nuisance Control DISTURBING THE PEACE (barking, howling, crying, etc.) (s.
 78-29) Occasional barking is not illegal.
-Complaints must be made in writing stating the animal's address, the complainant's name, address and phone number and a general description of the problem should be sent to Department of Neighborhood Services, Nuisance Control, 1673 S 9th St, 3rd Floor, Milwaukee, WI 53204.
+Complaints must be made in writing stating the animal's address, the complainant's name, address and phone number and a general description of the problem should be sent to Department of Neighborhood Services, Nuisance Control, 4001 S. 6th St. Milwaukee, WI 53221-1704.

 All animal noise complaints must be made to the Nuisance & Environmental Health Section in writing.
-A letter stating the animal's address, the complainant's name, address and phone number and a general description of the problem should be sent to Animal Control, 841 N. Broadway, Room 1001, Milwaukee, WI 53202.
+A letter stating the animal's address, the complainant's name, address and phone number and a general description of the problem should be sent to DNS Animal Control, 841 N. Broadway, Room 1001, Milwaukee, WI 53202.
 After the Section verifies both addresses, a warning letter will be typed.
 The inspector will attempt to personally serve the letter on the animal owner along with literature and a copy of the applicable ordinance.
 If the inspector cannot make contact after a few tries, the letter will be mailed to the animal owner's home.
 The complainant will then be sent a follow-up letter informing he/she of what was sent to the animal owner along with a petition for commencement of prosecution.
 If the noise problem continues after the complainant receives the petition, the complainant must document dates and times that it is occurring and return it to the Section.
 He/she should also try to get at least one person from another household, who is bothered by the noise, to sign the petition.
-Once the Section receives the petition, the complainant will be notified and if they are willing to appear in the City Attorney's Office with the animal owner, a citation will be issued.
-A CITATION WILL NOT BE ISSUED UNLESS THE COMPLAINANT IS WILLING TO APPEAR IN THE CITY ATTORNEY'S OFFICE.
+Once the Section receives the petition, the complainant will be notified and if they are willing to appear in Municipal court to face the animal owner, a citation will be issued.
+A CITATION WILL NOT BE ISSUED UNLESS THE COMPLAINANT IS WILLING TO APPEAR IN MUNICIPAL COURT.

 DOG & CAT AT LARGE & LITTERING- Nuisance Control (ss.
 78-19, 78-21) It is illegal for dogs and cats to run at large and litter.
 If an animal is running loose right now, an animal control officer can be dispatched if available.
 If not available, the call will be referred to another inspector or the Wisconsin Humane Society.
 All complaints regarding dogs and cats running at large and littering should be phoned in to 286-2268.
 The exact address of the violating animal and the complainant's name, address and phone number will be needed.
 After the addresses have been verified by the clerk, a warning letter is typed and given to the inspector for personal service.
 If the inspector cannot personally serve the letter after several tries, the letter is mailed to the animal owner's home.
 The complainant will then be mailed a follow-up letter and a petition for commencement of prosecution.
 If the problem persists after the complainant has received the petition, he/she must document on the petition the times and dates that the problem is occurring and try to get at least one other household bothered by the problem to sign the petition.
 The petition then gets sent back to the Section.
 If the complainant is willing to appear in the City Attorney's Office with the dog owner, a citation will be issued.
 A CITATION WILL NOT BE ISSUED UNLESS THE COMPLAINANT IS WILLING TO APPEAR IN THE CITY ATTORNEY'S OFFICE.